 Permit – Non-Commercial Recreation, Daily

-Daily, Non-Commercial Recreation means individual personal use of off-road motorized vehicles, landing of private aircraft, and individual overnight camps, for up to 7 consecutive days, and includes the following activities limited by the purchased permit duration:
+Daily, Non-Commercial Recreation means individual personal use of off-road motorized vehicles, landing of private aircraft, and individual overnight camps limited to 14 consecutive days, and includes the following activities limited by the purchased permit duration:

 - “using a recreational-type off-road or all-terrain vehicle with a curb weight of up to 1,500 pounds, including a snowmobile and four-wheeler, on established roads or ATV trails.
 If use off the established road or trails there must be sufficient snow depth in place so as not to cause ground disturbance or thermal erosion;”